Jzbonner/programming-cs/daily-operation-notes/Daily Operations.md

 * Call Humana (pushed)
 * EDIT: (✔)
 * REVISE: (✔)
 My internship and employment experiences have allowed me the opportunity to develop a skill-set geared towards the tech industry.
-Having worked with a plethora of technologies and operational systems, I have become well equipped with handling a multitude of task from networking architecture and web development to helpdesk operations and account management.
+Having worked with a plethora of technologies and operational systems, I have become well equipped with handling a multitude of task from networking architecture and web development to help-desk operations and account management.
 * Think about backup plans for the birthday trip (pushed)
 * Coordinate schedule with Olamide for Birthday trip (pushed)